danschultz/reactive_web_dart/README.md

 ```

-The `ModelController` is intended to be sub-classed and to contain methods for performing model changes.
+`ModelController`s are intended to be sub-classed and should contain methods for performing model changes.
 For example, we could create a sub-class `ClickCounterController` to make it easier to update the click count.

 **Example:** The `ClickCounterController`.